-- fostering a culture of compliance by clearly articulating, supporting and championing consumer protection measures from the CEO level down. - embedding and reinforcing a culture of compliance through policies, supporting material, training, and governance arrangements. - providing appropriate training and supporting material to staff to enable them to assist and support all consumers, including consumers in vulnerable circumstances.
+- fostering a culture of compliance by clearly articulating, supporting and championing consumer protection measures from the CEO level down. - embedding and reinforcing a culture of compliance through policies, supporting material, training, and governance arrangements. - providing appropriate training and supporting material to staff to enable them to assist and support all consumers in line with the objectives and rules in each chapter of this Code, including consumers in vulnerable circumstances.